 Santa Barbara’s beauty is well documented, with the Pacific’s sparkling blue expanse dominating most images.
-The beaches of Santa Barbara are where families gather, lovers swoon and athletes of all abilities and sports indulge their workouts.
+The beaches of Santa Barbara are where families gather, lovers swoon, and athletes of all abilities and sports indulge their workouts.
 Surfers, runners, volleyball players… However, where the coast and the land embrace is a magical arena that must be experienced to be truly appreciated.
 And each beach has its own special appeal.
-In no particular order, here are a few of our favorites.
+In no particular order, here are the top 5 beaches in Santa Barbara, CA.

 This amazing expanse, right outside our door, continually amazes us.
 The people-watching is as wonderful as the water.
 Sunbathers, volleyball players, windsurfers, kayakers, stand-up paddle boarders and bicyclists adorn this sandy swath.
 With the harbor, Stearns Wharf, as a focal point, West Beach is a beach with action.
 It’s not the best place for swimming, but it is the best place to see the California lifestyle in full swing.

-Not really 1,000 – more like 150 – concrete steps, but it’s worth every one of them to descend into this nook of a beautiful beach in the East Mesa area of Santa Barbara.
+Not really 1,000 – more like 150 concrete steps – but it’s worth every step to descend into this nook of beautiful beach in the East Mesa area of Santa Barbara.
 With its steep sandstone cliffs that capture the golden glimmers of the sun throughout the day, this beach is a picture-perfect rendition of a California beach.
-There’s not much traditional swimming here, but it’s perfect for surfing, walking and tide-pool, and exploring during low tide.
+There’s not much traditional swimming here, but it’s perfect for surfing, walking, and tide-pool exploring during low tide.
 Sea anemones, mussels, small fish and a crab or two can be seen in the rock’s crooks and crannies.
-Wear sneakers that can get wet, as waves have a mind of their own.
+Wear sneakers that can get wet as waves have a mind of their own.
 If you continue walking west, there is another stairway that climbs out from Mesa Lane Beach.
 Check the tide table, as high-tide often engulfs these area beaches.

 Located east of Santa Barbara, this broad expanse of beach is located just below the lovely Lookout Park in the tiny town of Summerland.
 This county-owned beach faces south and is long, walkable, and at certain times of the year, can be filled with driftwood and seaweed.
 It’s a perfect place to see the Channel Islands, a picturesque National Park that comprises five islands and the ocean surrounding the islands.